October 10, 2019

 Those who target on-chip clock frequencies of 25 GHz, however, will have to think about how to safely model the 3rd harmonic, which falls into microwave frequencies.

 EM crosstalk can affect signal magnitudes, or noise level.
 Hence, the impact of crosstalk is further exacerbated by the decrease in signal voltage levels and the increase in sensitivity to noise driven by lower-power trends in SoC applications.

 Ethernet, fiber channel and peripheral component interconnects (PCI) can also be sources of crosstalk.
 To achieve high data rates, these buses employ multiple serial lanes that operate in parallel.
 For example, a 100 Gbps ethernet can employ 10 channels that are each running at 10 Gbps.
 When so many high-speed serial lanes reside in a single system, every lane can be a potential aggressor or a potential victim — a true crosstalk nightmare.

 Other architectural trends that increase the likelihood of EM crosstalk include:

-SoC integration places high-speed digital circuitry, analog and RF blocks close together.
-This creates many opportunities for crosstalk inside those components and across various blocks.
+SoC integration places high-speed digital circuitry, analog, and RF blocks close together and creates opportunities for crosstalk inside those components and across various blocks.

-Most electronic design automation (EDA) tools are geared for a specific design type — such as digital, analog or RF component design.
+Most electronic design automation (EDA) tools are geared for a specific design type — such as digital, analog, or RF component design.
 However, crosstalk is not limited by these boundaries.
-In other words, the types of analyses engineers typically use to design electronic components might ignore crosstalk.

-To learn more about crosstalk, watch the webinar: De-Risking High-Speed Serial Links from On-Chip Electromagnetic Crosstalk and Power Distribution Issues.
+To learn more about crosstalk, read the article: Optimize High-Speed Serial Links for Crosstalk.